- Stunning Ariel's view of Mount Everest, Makalu, and Kanchenjunga.

 - Discover remarkable landscapes from subtropical plains in the south and sub-alpine Himalayan Mountains in the north.

 - Pass through Dochula pass.

-- Hike to the religious sacred Buddhist monasteries Taktsang Monastery.
+- Hike to the religious sacred Buddhist monastery Taktsang Monastery.

 - Get an insight into deep-rooted ancient culture and tradition in its original state.